 On the Northside of Grays Harbor inlet is the seaside town of Ocean Shores.
 The jetty at the north entrance of Grays harbor creates a rare S wind block and provides a nice wind shadow for surfers to enjoy some spray.

+The true hidden treasure of the Washington Coast is Point Grenville, located 7-miles north of Seabrook.
+Back in the 1960s, Grenville was Washington’s version of Malibu.
+Point Grenville is on the Quinault Indian Nation reservation and is not currently open.
 An anomaly on the otherwise pointless coast, Point Grenville interrupts the relentless NW winds and creates an eddy of atmospheric tranquility.

 WHAT TO WEAR

 The cold water turns out to be a non-issue thanks to wet suit technology.
-Just make sure you have the essentials:
+Just make sure you have the essentials.

 A Good Hooded Wetsuit